 - All the time on the The Closer.
 The perps never, ever listen to their lawyers unless the plot requires it.
 Probably the titular interrogator on the other side of the table was trained by the CIA.
 Sayeth one smart lawyer:

 "I hate my job."

-- Averted in an episode of The Wire (which is more realistic than most series when it comes to the bureaucratic hurdles the police have to deal with).
-A cop manipulates gangster D'Angelo into writing a letter of condolence to the family of a murdered man (hoping he'll include some incriminating information) as they wait for his Amoral Attorney to arrive.
-He gets there just in time, tells D to stop writing immediately, and drags him out the door for a consultation.
+- The Wire plays a realistic version of this when it comes to the bureaucratic hurdles the police have to deal with.
+Bunk Moreland and Jimmy McNulty decide to trick D'Angelo Barksdale into writing a letter of condolence to the non-existent family of a recently murdered witness, with them also adding some embellishment's to the deceased's life to make him more of a community pillarnote (hoping he'll include some incriminating information) as they wait for Maurice Levy to arrive.
+He gets there just in time, tells D'Angelo to stop writing immediately, and drags him out the door.

 - In the Prison Episode "Folsom Prison Blues" (S02, Ep19) of Supernatural, this is an Averted Trope with the Winchester's public defender stopping the FBI interrogation and asking to meet with her clients alone.